-I have been a model railroader since childhood.
+I have been a model railroader since childhood, beginning with a Marx O-27 layout, followed by an American Flyer S scale layout.
 I have been in HO since 1960 (except for a brief foray into N Scale in the '80's).
-I presently have a small "U" shaped layout (9 x 6 x 9) in our laundry room (with "air rights" over the washer and dryer).
+My wife and I moved to South Carolina in 2014 and I now have an 18' by 2' switching layout in our garage.
 My layout is fully scenicked and operational (D.C.C.).
 I model a fictional terminal and switching line, the Terminal Railroad of New Jersey (Jersey Terminal), a subsidiary of the CNJ and the B&O. A typical session takes 2 hours and involves an average of 30-32 cars.
 Since I have over 200 freight cars, this necessitates the removal and replacement of 15-16 cars between sessions.
 My freight cars are a mix of old and newer, from Athearn "Blue Box" of the 60's-90's to Red Caboose cars, Accurail, etc. The majority are 40' box cars, of course, followed by many reefers, several covered hoppers, and a mix of flats, gondolas, and tank cars.
-I presently have sevenoperational engines--a Stewart VO-1000, a Spectrum H-10-44, a BLI SW-7, two Bachman 44-tonners, an Atlas S-2, and an Atlas HH600, each with sound.
-I replaced the H10-44's QSI decoder with a LokSound decoder to improve slow speed operation.
+I presently have seven operational engines--a Stewart VO-1000, a Bowser (Stewart) DS 4-4-100, a Bowser (Stewart) S-8, a Spectrum H-10-44, an Atlas HH600, and an Atlas S-2 each with ESU sound..
+I replaced the H10-44's QSI decoder with a LokSound decoder to improve slow speed operation as well as the HH600 with a Loksound 5.0 micro.
 I attempt to operate as realistically as possible.
-I am the pastor of a Baptist Church and have been in ministry for over 38 years.
-I have been married since 1966 and have five grown sons and 18 grandchildren.
+I am a retired Baptist minister and my wife and I have five sons and many grandchildren!
 I've been reading MR since 1959, when it was 50 cents a copy!